 Today we are ready to make this a reality—with our location secured, an innovative and flexible design in its final stages, and almost all of the funding in place.

-We are reaching out to everyone who holds Hornby in their hearts to help us raise the remaining $175,000 private and corporate contributions that will unlock the $1M matching funds we have secured this year from local, municipal, regional, provincial, and federal grants, and allow construction to begin.
+We are reaching out to everyone who holds Hornby in their hearts to help us raise the remaining $175,000 in private and corporate contributions to reach our goal of $1.375M for the project.

-We anticipate opening the Hornby Arts Centre doors open in early 2021!
+We anticipate opening the Hornby Arts Centre in 2021!

 Louise McMurray, President